apptainer/apptainer-userdocs/appendix.rst

 ``nvidia/cuda`` containers and install your software on top of that.

 Or perhaps you have already invested in Docker and created your own Docker containers.
-If so, you can seamlessly convert them to apptainer with the ``docker`` bootstrap module.
+If so, you can seamlessly convert them to Apptainer with the ``docker`` bootstrap module.